RubixML/ML/README.md

 ---
 ### Tokenizers
-Tokenizers take a body of text and converts it to an array of string tokens.
-Tokenizers are used by various algorithms in Rubix such as the [Word Count Vectorizer](#word-count-vectorizer) to encode text into word counts.
+Tokenizers take a body of text and convert the words to an array of string *tokens*.
+Tokens can represent a single word or multiple words such as in [NGram](#n-gram) and [SkipGram](#skip-gram).
+Tokenizers are used by various transformers in Rubix such as the [Word Count Vectorizer](#word-count-vectorizer) to represent blobs of text as token counts.

-To tokenize a body of text:
+To tokenize a blob of text:
 ```php
 public tokenize(string $text) : array
 ```